sera741/SERA741/README.md

 ## Hi there 👋

 <!--
-**sera741/SERA741** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**sera741/SERA741** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-- I'm offtab

-Here are some ideas to get you started:
+- hehe!

-- 🔭 I’m currently working on ...
+->> 😔 dnc any idea or designs I've done
-- 🌱 I’m currently learning ...
+-> 😤 u can int w me !
-- 👯 I’m looking to collaborate on ...
+--[ 😐 bored? same!! ]
-- 🤔 I’m looking for help with ...
+~ 🙂 being useless is nothing for an jerk??
-- 💬 Ask me about ...
+# - 😄 [ ure useful for everything not a noob can!~
-- 📫 How to reach me: ...
+- `-犹如送 好哦他 让你~
-- 😄 Pronouns: ...
+--_* ( ure an broken heart ure an amazing person!!😍) --> dumb?.. ure lookin smart!.."
-- ⚡ Fun fact: ...
+"ure not just a dumb PERSON URE an angel!"
--->
+○⊙ NOW I helped yo GIVE ME 600 RUBUXS😡